-131. Your marketing professor, Dr. Wilson, has been asked to participate in the university's strategic marketing planning process.
-During the planning phase of the process, what questions will Dr.

-Wilson likely ask?
+123. Your marketing professor, Dr. Wilson, has been asked to participate in the university's strategic marketing planning process.
+During the planning phase of the process, what questions will Dr. Wilson likely ask?
 Be specific to the university's strategic marketing planning process.

-Answers will vary but should begin with discussion of creating or revising the university's mission statement, leading to questions of what type of university are we, and what does the university need to accomplish its goals and objectives?

-Additionally, discussion of the mission statement will likely lead to questions concerning: How can the university build a sustainable competitive advantage?

-Dr. Wilson will also assist with the situation analysis.
-This will include internal examination of the current status of the university, including questions concerning: What are the university's strengths and weaknesses?
+Answers will vary, but should begin with discussion of creating or revising the university's mission statement, leading to questions such as: What type of university are we?
+What does the university need to accomplish its goals and objectives?
+Additionally, discussion of the mission statement will likely lead to questions concerning how the university can build a sustainable competitive advantage.
+Dr. Wilson will also assist with the situation analysis, which will include internal examination of the current status of the university, asking questions such as: What are the university's strengths and weaknesses?
 Questions about external forces, threats, and opportunities will also be asked during the SWOT analysis.

-132. The text describes firms like Netflix and Southwest, which operate in competitive markets but successfully differentiate themselves from the competition.
-This gives them a sustainable competitive advantage.
+124. The text describes Southwest Airlines, which operates in a competitive market but successfully differentiates itself from the competition.
+This gives Southwest a sustainable competitive advantage.
 What is a sustainable competitive advantage?
 Describe an example of a product or business you have encountered that has developed sustainable competitive advantage.
-Why is that product or firm advantage sustainable?
+Why is that product's or firm's advantage sustainable?

 A sustainable competitive advantage is something you can persistently do better than the competition.
-Students' examples will vary but should include product, operational, locational, or customer excellence that competitors have not been able to duplicate.
+Students' examples will vary, but should include product, operational, locational, or customer excellence that competitors have not been able to duplicate.